rohithabhinav22/AI-and-Robotics-Elective/README.md

 - This project demonstrates a functional simulation and careful step-by-step engineering, even through major pivots.
 - The design allows future students to add more automation, players, or advanced race rules with minimal refactor.
 - Documentation and troubleshooting logs are included for transparency and ongoing learning.
+- Might have to install extra libraries to work it.

 ---